rauc/rauc/docs/integration.rst

 such as block devices, mtd (NAND/NOR), EEPROM, and UEFI variables.

-The Bootchooser framework maintains information about priority and remaining boot attemps while being configurable on how to deal with them for different strategies.
+The Bootchooser framework maintains information about priority and remaining boot attempts while being configurable on how to deal with them for different strategies.